nevenaxx/VHDLprojects/README.md

 # VHDL projects
 This repository showcases a variety of digital circuit designs, ranging from basic logic circuits to advanced systems.
-Each project is accompanied by VHDL code, testbenches, schematics, explanatory images, and personal insights, making it an excellent resource for learning and experimentation.
+Each project is accompanied by VHDL code, testbenches, schematics, explanatory images, and personal insights.

 Projects Included: